antoinelucas64/BoxAirbnb/README.md

 ## Overview

-This work has been presented as an atricle in <a href=https://connect.ed-diamond.com/hackable/hk-050>Hackable Magazine</a>.
+This work has been presented as an article in <a href=https://connect.ed-diamond.com/hackable/hk-050>Hackable Magazine</a>.<br>
 Box Airbnb provides the floowing features:

 ### Domotics through SMS messages